magudb/magudb.github.io/_posts/2023-03-30-Tackling Technical Debt - A CTOs Guide for Startups.md

 ---
 layout: post
-title: "Tackling Technical Debt: A CTOs Guide for Startups"
+title: "Tackling Technical Debt - A CTOs Guide for Startups"
 description: "Discover strategies for managing and mitigating technical debt in startups from a CTOs perspective.
 Learn about the importance of the term technical debt, its implications for startups, and practical approaches to prioritize and address it for long-term success."
 comments: false
 category: "things"
 keywords: "technical debt, CTO, startups, refactoring, codebase, communication, collaboration, software development, debt reduction, coding standards, continuous learning, resilience, engineering performance, prioritizing technical debt, business value, maintainability"
 ---

 ## TL; DR

 Technical debt can significantly hinder a startup's progress and agility.
 This blog post explores the concept of technical debt, its implications, and strategies for managing and mitigating it from a CTO's perspective.